-Use of limestone and binder materials when grinding clinker into the cement product provides a direct savings in CO_2 emissions.
-PLC cement is a new product that is being utilized by the cement industry to reduce CO_2 emissions.
-PLC cement includes up to 15% limestone in the finished product.
-The quality of the cement product is closely controlled to ensure that all quality standards are met.
-For each ton of material that replaces a ton of clinker, Continental Cement saves nearly one ton of CO_2 emissions.
-Continental Cement recently produced and tested a 20% Portland Limestone Cement (PLC) - the lowest carbon PLC to date - as part of a collaborative research project with the Minnesota Department of Transportation (MnDOT) and the National Road Research Alliance project.
+In 2022 Continental Cement produced and tested a 20% Portland Limestone Cement (PLC) - the lowest carbon PLC to date - as part of a collaborative research project with the Minnesota Department of Transportation (MnDOT) and the National Road Research Alliance project.
 The new product, known as Type IL(20), features less clinker than other types of traditional cement while achieving performance characteristics required for construction.
-Clinker is where most of the CO_2 is contained in cement products.
+Clinker is where most of the CO2 is contained in cement products.
 So, by increasing the limestone content to 20%, there is less clinker, and therefore fewer carbon emissions.